 Welcome to the heartbeat of Integrative Counsel, our blog where tranquility meets transformation.
 This is your sanctuary for insights and wisdom on nurturing a harmonious connection between mind, body, and spirit.

 We’re all the heroes of our own stories, but the heroes we admire in literature and on the screen find themselves undergoing spiritual and emotional transformations more often than they find themselves using the bathroom.
 If all of us are heroes, each going on a continuous, limitless, and recursive journey throughout the stages of our lives, then where are you in your journey?
 How does it relate to your current struggles?
 What lessons are here for you to learn?

 Every traveller will inevitably be tested.

 Along the path of your journey, you have given yourself a great many gifts.
 For each of your struggles, you have learned an equal and opposite lesson to enlighten and guide your path.
 Believe it or not, after all you’ve been through, you’ve become a very different person.
-It’s only through the trial you are about to undergo that you can fully realize it.

 “To whom much is given, much is required.” – Luke 12:48

 The tenacity of your ideal self is being tested, and no stone can be left unturned.
 You are starting to truly confront the consequences of your old habits, and your instincts might still be leading you astray despite your better judgment.
 Only by facing the shadows cast by your prior beliefs can you ever hope to rise to the challenge of this trial.
 This is the moment in The Wizard of Oz where Dorothy and her friends discover that what they were searching for was within them all along.